Is Dragon Fruit Healthy?

 Dragon fruit nutrition and health benefits

 Tempted to order one of those trendy pitaya smoothie bowls?
 Go for it.
-Pitaya is good for you: "It's a great source of magnesium and fiber, and the fruit has small amounts of iron and vitamin C," says Shapiro.
+There are many benefits of dragon fruit with all its vitamins and minerals: "It's a great source of magnesium and fiber, and the fruit has small amounts of iron and vitamin C," says Shapiro.
 For instance, according to Pitaya Plus, a 6-ounce serving of frozen pitaya cubes has about 100 calories, as well as 5 grams of filling fiber and 2 grams of protein.

 Incorporating dragon fruit into your diet to ramp up fiber intake can boost your GI health, helping you become more regular, she adds.
 Plus, the carbohydrates supply energy to help you get your to-dos done.
 And finally, says Shapiro, the duo of iron and vitamin C offers a unique perk: "they work in tandem to increase absorption [of iron]."